Woman's death in Tauranga linked to double homicide, police say

 The driver leaned out of the window of the car and fired 20 shots at police, who then returned fire.

+On Friday, police arrested a 25 year-old Auckland man in Christchurch and charged him with the two murders in Omanawa.
+He appeared in court in Christchurch this morning.

+McGregor said no one else was being sought in relation to the woman's death.

-McGregor said today that while the incidents involved gang members, they appeared to be unrelated to broader gang conflict in the region.
+He also said that while the series of incidents involved gang members, they appeared to be unrelated to broader gang conflict in the region.

-No one else was being sought in relation to the woman's death, he said.